EMA1970/E-Commerce-ORM/README.md

 Designed for developers or small business owners.
 Prerequisite technologies include CLI, MySql server ( accountr & username information )

 ## Instructions
-1. Clone the main project, then open the cloned file.
+1. Clone the main project, then open the cloned file in a code editor
-2. Make sure you are in the main project folder using the 'cd' command.
-3. Open command prompt and run: npm install
+2. Open command prompt and run: npm install
-4. Create a `.env` in the root directory
+3. Create a `.env` in the root directory
-5. Create the following three variables in the `.env` file:
+4. Enter the following three variables in the `.env` file:
 - `DB_NAME=ecommerce_db`
 - `DB_USER=`[MySQL username]
 - `DB_PW=`[MySQL password]

-6. Open: `MySQL` CLI.
+1. Open: `MySQL` CLI.
-7. Run: `source db/schema.sql` to create the database.
+2. Copy and paste the code from connection.js into MYSQL workbench and then select query run.

-8. Run: `npm run seeds` to seed the databse.
+3. Run: `npm run seeds` to seed the databse.
-9. Run: `npm start`
+4. Run: `npm start`
 ## Contribution
 Created by Eileen Ma